 Free temporary Thailand phone number to receive SMS online (+66)

 Pick a free Thailand number below and read codes right on this page.
 No SIM, no app, no sign up.
-These shared lines work for quick checks when you just need to see one code and move on.
+These shared numbers work for quick checks when you just need to see one code and move on.

 Where the shared numbers workTested